tmpvar/tmpvar.com/DEVLOG.md

 - radiance-cascades/3d: trace cascade 0 probe rays, collecting into probe buffer
 - radiance-cascades/3d: debug render probes

-- radiance-cascades/3d: texture wrapper that tracks version - will be used for resizing the volume via a slider, and we'll want to rebuild the bindGroup when that happens
+- radiance-cascades/3d: texture wrapper that tracks version will be used for resizing the volume via a slider, and we'll want to rebuild the bindGroup when that happens

-- radiance-cascades/3d: mipmap volume whenever it changes
+- radiance-cascades/3d: mipmap volume whenever it changes, instead of every frame
-- radiance-cascades/3d: cone trace the volume
 - radiance-cascades/3d: render a mesh
 - radiance-cascades/3d: render an analytic primitive
-- radiance-cascades/3d: render a sdf

 - radiance-cascades/3d: mipmap only changed regions

+## 2023-09-25
+- radiance-cascades/3d: fix t so that it always starts at 0.0
+- radiance-cascades/3d: cone trace the volume
+- radiance-cascades/3d: mipmap volume
 ## 2023-09-24
 - radiance-cascades/3d: fill 3d volume with data - a fractal from jb
 - radiance-cascades/3d: create a 3d volume texture (rgba16float) and fill with some primitives